CM4all/beng-proxy/doc/lb.rst

 To get started, register an account::

    openssl genrsa -out /etc/cm4all/acme/account.key  4096
-   cm4all-certdb acme --staging new-reg foo@example.com
+   cm4all-certdb acme --staging new-account foo@example.com

 This prints the account "location", which must be specified with the ``--account-key-id`` option in every successive call.
 To look up the